bprivat/code-quest/README.md

  * What's the goal?
      * Get to the end of the dungeon with the highest score
 	 * Score determined by time and enemies defeated
-	 * high scores stored per file (md5 checksum to identify file content)
  * What does a player do in each room?
-     * Get to next room
+     * Get to next room by
-	 * Defeat enemies
+	 * defeating enemies
+	 * finding switch/key to unlock door
 	 * TODO
  * What room elements are controlled by source parsing?
      * Enemy type and number
      * Room connections
-	 * Room type
+     * Room type (goal to continue)
-	      * Defeat all enemies to pass
-		  * Find switch
-		  * TODO
      * TODO
 2. XML Design
  * Research designing custom XML schema